gperson/RunescapeBots/README.md

 RunescapeBots
 =============
 RuneScape is a fantasy massively multiplayer online role-playing game, this repository will hold bots for the game created using Sikuli.
-Although I probably won't use them and no longer play the game, thought it would be fun to play around with Sikuli and create something 'useful'.
+Although I probably won't use them and no longer play the game, thought it would be fun to play around with Sikuli/python and create something 'useful'.

 ## Setup
 1. Fork and clone this project to your machine